fac-12/findmyevent/README.md

 ### Stretch Goals
 - Came very close to adding numbered labels to each marker, with the corresponding event title displayed in a numbered list on the right hand side
 - This would be the final piece in the puzzle to improve our website! :)
+- Event title within info window should link through to event